patras91/rae_release/README.md

    --- developed and integrated with RAE: testing needed

 HOW TO USE?
-To test on any domain, import testRAE and use the following command in python
+To test on any domain, use the following commands in python

-testRAE(domainCode)
+from testRAE import *
+testRAE(domainCode, problemId)

 domain codes are as follows:
 domain_simpleFetch: 'SF',